wences-sanchez/Knowledge-Base/pages/Cover Letter.md

   **What, specifically, would I bring to XXX in this role?**
   **I am almost finishing an official Master's degree in DevOps**.
 That is taught by the University of La Rioja (UNIR).
 In it, I have learn lots of technologies such as: AWS, Cloud Foundations, Terraform, Ansible, Linux, Containers or Jenkins.

   **I have experience in both development and testing roles**.
 3+ years of experience between QA Engineer and DevOps Automation Engineer.
-As a QA Engineer, I have been building and maintaining a framework of testing based in Ruby to
+As a QA Engineer, I have been building and maintaining a framework of testing to test the servers of CaixaBank.